stachenov/quazip/quazip/README.txt

 See doc/html or, if you do not have a browser, quazip/*.h and quazip/doc/* files for the more detailed documentation.

+For Windows, it's essentially the same, but you may have to adjust settings for different environments.

+If you want to include QuaZIP sources directly into your project or if you want to use QuaZIP compiled as a static library using "qmake CONFIG+=statliclib", you have to define the QUAZIP_STATIC macro, otherwise you're likely to run into problems as QuaZIP symbols will be marked as dllimported.

 Copyright notice: